[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 • Some basic CLI knowledge

-If you are installing Terraform on Windows, you need to download the appropriate Terraform package from the Terraform download page, unpack it, and execute it using the CLI.
+If you are installing Terraform on Windows, download the appropriate Terraform package from the Terraform download page, unpack it, and run it from the command line.

 Follow the steps below to make sure you install it correctly: